Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 Slate Patios

-Not only do slate tiles look great as a backyard patio they are durable and made from 100% natural stone.
+Not only do slate tiles look great as a backyard patio they are also durable and made from 100% natural stone.
 In addition, slate tiles can be installed as a DIY project, however it can be a heavy endeavor to install.

 Now on the downside slate does require a bit of routine maintenance to keep it looking attractive.
 It can also be considered more expensive when compared to other flooring alternatives.